-Tea and Chocolate Tasting
+Tea and Chocolate Tasting in Cornwall

 On what was meant to be a beautiful blue skied autumnal day but turned out to be a grey and extremely blustery one, we set off for the one of Cornwall’s posher parts, the Roseland Peninsula.
 It was the beginning of Chocolate Week and we were heading down to a tea and chocolate tasting event at Smugglers Cottage & Tea House at Tolverne on the Tregothnan Estate.

 This was to be a double act with Jonathan Jones, the tea expert at Tregothnan and Marc Demarquette.
 Can that be right?
 Not the famed London artisan chocolatier in the depths of Cornwall?
 Yes indeed, it was National Chocolate Week and for once we were not going to be deprived of a top notch event.